ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 Amazon Redshift is a massively parallel processing (MPP) data warehouse optimized for large-scale analytics.
 It supports columnar storage, materialized views, RA3 storage layers, data sharing, Redshift Spectrum, and integration with data lakes.

+Amazon Redshift gives you the ability to analyze data that was collected from real-time sources.
+However, Amazon Redshift does not provide a way to collect or process real-time streaming data.

 ### 2. Use-Cases

 - Complex analytical queries